smallcloudai/refact/README.md

 There's a catch: both VS Code and JB plugins cache the responses.
 To force the model to produce a new suggestion (rather than immediately responding with a cached one), you can change the text a few lines above, for example, a comment.
-This will make the code look different.
 Alternatively, you can use the Manual Suggestion Trigger (a key combination), which always produces a new suggestion.